 Early in his papacy, Benedict made clear his dissatisfaction with the character of official Catholic-Muslim dialogue.
 At Regensburg, he dramatically moved the conversation beyond the bromides all too common in ecumenical/inter-religious circles by publicly asking the question few had hitherto dared ask.
 Is violence somehow intrinsic to Islam, or is it an aberration?

-The less-than coherent response from much of the Muslim world and many Westerners' evident unease that Benedict even posed the question indicates he struck a nerve, but also forced open a long overdue debate.
+The less-than-coherent response from much of the Muslim world and many Westerners' evident unease that Pope Benedict even posed the question indicates he struck a nerve, but also forced open a long overdue debate.

 The stakes are not simply intellectual.
 Benedict was reminding Europe that the more it trivializes religion, the less it possesses the capacity to understand some of its own and Islam's problems.
 He was also attempting to facilitate a conversation about Islam and violence among Muslims themselves - an argument with profound implications for international stability.

-In the midst of all this, Benedict continues to draw to St Peter's Square crowds larger than those who came to view his predecessor.
-By all accounts, many go less to see Benedict and more to listen to what he has to say.
+In the midst of all this, Pope Benedict continues to draw to St. Peter's Square crowds larger than those who came to view his predecessor.
+By all accounts, many go less to see Pope Benedict and more to listen to what he has to say.